Making a community on the Murray

 John and Mary Anne McLarty bought the property in 1856, giving it the name ‘Blythewood’ and building the house that still stands today.
 Set on a high bank overlooking the fertile flats of the Murray River, Old Blythewood stands as a testament to the industry, ingenuity, and flexibility of the McLarty family.

-Please note that Old Blythewood is closed in August for cleaning and conservation works.
-Closes 1 August, & re-opens 4 September.
 John was a tenant farmer and Mary Anne the local postmistress.
-As their economic situation improved, the McLartys were able to purchase their own property of some 6,100 acres.
-Not content to simply farm the new land, in 1860 John applied for, and was granted, a publican’s licence.
-Blythewood was built to accommodate not just the family but the family businesses.
+Not content to simply farm the land, in 1860 John was granted a publican’s licence and the house was built to accommodate the family business as well as the family itself.

-Patrons of the hotel and post office entered the small rooms off the verandah while access to the family bedrooms was from the dining room and parlour.
-A detached kitchen block was built at the rear.
-John extended his business interests to bridgebuilding and road maintenance.
-Together with his sons he expanded the family cattle business well beyond Blythewood up into the Kimberley District.
+Patrons of the McLarty family’s hotel and post office entered the small rooms off the veranda while access to the family bedrooms was from the dining room and parlour and a detached kitchen block was built at the rear.

 The house was gifted to the National Trust by the McLarty family in 1972.
 Lotterywest funding supported conservation works to the house and kitchen building in 2020-21, including roof repairs, timber floor works, masonry conservation, external timber painting and site drainage.